The Roles of Dust Growth in the Temperature Evolution and Snow Line Migration in Magnetically Accreting Protoplanetary Disks: Results

 To begin with, we select the particular case of $t=0.6{\Myr}$ and $\alpha_{\rm D}=10^{-3}$ and study how the disk's thermal structure depends on the maximum grain size $a_{\rm max}$.
 For this value of $\alpha_{\rm D}$, grains with $a \la 1~\rm mm$ are well mixed vertically (see Section~\ref{subsec:dust}) so that dust settling little affects the disk temperature structure.

 \figref{fig:T_disk} shows the radial profiles of $T$ for different values of $\amax$.
 Overall, accretion heating dominates at $r\lesssim 3\au$.
 Importantly, we find that the profile depends on $\amax$ non-monotonically, with $\amax \sim 10$--100 $\micron$ giving the highest temperatures.
-In the following, we explain this behavior by looking at the disk vertical structure at $r = 1~\rm au$ in more detail.
+In the following, we explain this behavior by looking at the disk vertical structure at $r = 1~\rm au$ in more detail. {In Appendix \ref{asec:T_ev}, Figure~\ref{fig:T_ev} shows the radial profiles of $T$ at different times for $a_{\rm max}=0.11\um$, $a_{\rm max}=10\um$, and $a_{\rm max}=100\um$.}